compas-dev/compas/docs/api.rst

 All core packages have their public API defined and documented at the first subpackage level.

-For example, although the mesh data structure is defined in `compas.datastructures.mesh.mesh.py`, the mesh class should be imported from :mod:`compas.datastructures`.
+For example, although the mesh data structure is internally defined in `compas.datastructures.mesh.mesh.py`, the mesh class should be imported from :mod:`compas.datastructures`.

 .. code-block:: python